The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 This content is powered by HomeInsurance.com (NPN: 8781838).
 For more information, please see our .

-How much does it cost to have a baby and raise them?
-A 2015 study done by the USDA found that it cost an estimated $233,610 to raise two children from birth to age 17 in a middle-income family with two parents.
-That figure, adjusted for inflation, is just over a quarter of a million dollars at $286,000 in 2022.
-Shouldering the cost of raising children can be an additional pressure on parents, especially as costs continue to rise.
+If you’ve been wondering how much it costs to have a baby and raise them, a 2015 study by the USDA found that it costs an estimated $233,610 to raise a child from birth to age 17.
+That figure, adjusted for inflation, is just over a quarter of a million dollars at $286,000.
+Shouldering the expense of having a kid can be an additional pressure on parents, especially as costs continue to rise.
 Here’s what you need to know.

 How much does it cost to have a baby?